alessandroraffa/alessandroraffa/README.md

 ### Professional Overview

+- **IT Consultant and Senior Software Architect and Developer (Self-employed):** I am currently leading software development projects, overseeing software architecture, system design, and innovative technology implementations.
+My focus is on implementing cutting-edge technologies and solutions for clients, ensuring adherence to industry standards and best practices.
+I am also an advocate for generative AI and its potential to drive innovation in software development and agent-based systems.

-- **Infobiotech (Software CTO & Co-Founder):** Guided Infobiotech through the evolving landscape of software, my role was to set a foundation for software innovation and growth.
+- **Infobiotech (Software CTO & Co-Founder):** Guided the company through the evolving landscape of software, my role was to set a foundation for software innovation and growth.
 As a founder, I initiated the journey, then, as part of a dynamic team, we collectively steered the company towards new horizons.
 My focus was on leveraging software engineering to drive groundbreaking research, development and manufacturing.

 - **Founder, CEO & CTO:** Spearheaded various initiatives and companies, focusing on sustainable web practices, integrating advanced software technologies, and optimizing web standards.
 My role has always been at the intersection of technology leadership and entrepreneurial innovation.